-Meeting with Community Pilot Committee:
+Meeting with community pilot committee:

-Following the selection of the Pilot Project, the Project Team worked on developing the draft survey tool, a surveyor training and other survey tools necessary, including bilingual scripts and consent forms.
-The Project Team also contracted with the Alliance for Community Research and Development, LLC from UC Merced, as the consultant responsible for recruiting and managing surveyors and writing a Pilot Report.
+Following the selection of the Pilot Project, the Project Team worked on developing a draft survey tool, a surveyor training and other survey tools necessary including, a bilingual scripts and consent forms.
+The Project Team also contracted with the Alliance for Community Research and Development, LLC from UC Merced, as the consultant responsible for recruiting and managing surveyors and writing a Project Team.